Can Betta Fish See in the Dark? The Surprising Truth About Their Night Vision

 – Fin Clamping: Some bettas clamp their large fins in at night, likely to make themselves less visible to predators.
 The fins press against the body instead of flaring out.

 – Boldness: Low light makes bettas feel more secure, so they may venture out from hiding spots more often.
-Shy bettas become more brave at night.
+Shy bettas become braver at night.

 – Reaction Time: Bettas won’t flinch or dart away as quickly when startled at night.
 Their reaction time is delayed without bright light.